Appeal a parking ticket

 In-person

-Download the form and complete it.
+Download the form, print it and complete it by hand.

 Parking explanation form(PDF, 28KB)